 What can clients expect from nutrition counseling?

-Clients meet with an RD for a brief 15+ minute session, in which they can receive:
+Clients meet with an RD for up to 1 hour, in which they can receive:

 - Dietary advice in maintaining health or managing a medical condition